-Janet, Somerville, Massachusetts
+Janet, Somerville, Massachusetts, October 2015

-A: It is not necessary for breast cancer survivors to avoid all types of soy foods.
-Research suggests that survivors with an estrogen receptor-positive breast cancer limit their consumption of soy foods, especially the more concentrated forms.
-Avoid foods made from soy protein powder, soy protein isolate, isolated soy protein (read the ingredient list to look for these).
+That being said, research is lacking in regard to high doses of soy in supplements like soy protein isolates.
+Since less is known about their effects on health, isolated soy compounds or soy supplements should be avoided if that is a concern.
+Avoid foods made from soy protein powder, soy protein isolate, or isolated soy protein (read the ingredient list to look for these).
 These forms of soy are often found in nutrition bars, soy protein powder, many high protein breads and cereals and vegetarian "meat-less" options, such as certain brands of veggie burgers or soy hot dogs.